sictweb/bti425-2020/graded-work/assign1.md

 > Remember to do as noted above...
 > Update your home page component to include two standard HTML hyperlinks:
 > 1. One is the URL to your Heroku-hosted (React) app
-> 2. The other is the URL to your Heroku-hosted (DEN) web service
+> 2. The other is the URL to your Heroku-hosted (DEN) web API

 <br>